tinypico/tinypico-arduino/TinyPICO-Helper/README.rst

     // and a full battery not charging - This is why the charge LED flashes bool IsChargingBattery();

-    // Return the internal PICO-D4 temperature in Fahrenheit uint8_t Get_Internal_Temp_F();

-    // Return the internal PICO-D4 temperature in Celsius float Get_Internal_Temp_C();

-    // Power to the on-board Dotstar is controlled by a PNP transistor, so low is ON and high is OFF
+    // Power to the on-oard Dotstar is controlled by a PNP transistor, so low is ON and high is OFF
     // We also need to set the Dotstar clock and data pins to be inputs to prevent power leakage when power is off
     // The reason we have power control for the Dotstar is that it has a quiescent current of around 1mA, so we
     // need to be able to cut power to it to minimise power consumption during deep sleep or with general battery powered use
-    // to minimise unneeded battery drain
+    // to minimse un-needed battery drain
     void DotStar_SetPower( bool state );

     // On-board Dotstar control